For Developers/Glossary/Vector Database

 Why not just use PostgreSQL?

 Standard databases use exact-match queries ("WHERE id = 42").
 Nearest-neighbor search over millions of 1536-dimension vectors requires specialized indexing algorithms like HNSW (Hierarchical Navigable Small World) or IVF (Inverted File Index) that approximate the nearest neighbors quickly.
 Without these indexes, a brute-force search over 1M vectors takes seconds; HNSW brings this to milliseconds.
+PostgreSQL with pgvector extension now supports vector search, making it viable for many use cases where you want to avoid separate infrastructure.

 Popular vector databases